jeffungg/cse15l-lab-reports/Lab5.md

           - ![Image](grade.sh.png)
         - Command line command `bash grade.sh Student2FibonacciSeriesExample.java`
         - The for loop was iterating 11 times instead of 10 times so the output would add an extra number at the end.

+__Part 2: Reflection__
+    - One cool thing that I learned in the second half of this quarter is that you can do a lot and literally everything straight from the command line.
+You can edit, add, delete, modify and get information from all the files and directories.
+I know that is barely scraping the surface but that's just mind boggling.